Day 03 (S2)

 "What if they are like... undead or something?"
 Alice retorted.

-"I have an idea" said Rina as she snaps her fingers and twists her hand around slightly.
+"I have an idea" said Rina as she snapped her fingers and twisted her hand around slightly.

-Suddenly a small, fey-like cat appears on her arm.
-He mostly looks like a regular cat, except he has a 3rd eye in the middle of his forehead that almost always remains closed, and his tail looks more akin to an octopus tentacle.
+Suddenly a small, fey-like cat appeared on her arm.
+He mostly looked like a regular cat, except he had a 3rd eye in the middle of his forehead that almost always remained closed, and his tail looked more akin to an octopus tentacle.

 "How will you know?
 It's not like he can talk to you."
 Aurelius said.